 Of course, there are variations to the two plane golf swing.
 It’s almost always taught as an outside backswing and an inside downswing with an inside out motion at the moment of impact to hit a draw.

 However, players hitting a fade may have an inside path on the way back and a bit of an outside path on the way through.

 It’s also possible to take a straight or close to straight path back and an inside or outside path on the way through the ball.

-While this may be the case for professional golfers, many amateurs may find the single plane golf swing to be much easier.
-Here are the most common benefits of switching to a single plane golf swing.
+While this may be the case for a professional golfer, many amateurs may find the single plane swing to be much easier.
+Here are the most common benefits of switching to a single plane swing.

 1. Easier to Repeat

 Golf is a game of muscle memory.
 This swing is filled with moving parts.
 When you want to score better, you have to make your missed shots better.

 A golf swing you can easily repeat helps make you a more consistent golfer.
 When done correctly, it’s pretty easy to move the hips, shoulders, arms, and hands along a single plane swing.
 You won’t need any special movements, such as the wrist hinge or a hip thrust to drop the club into the right position on the downswing.